 Irregular attendance in school is one of the most common causes of underachievement; therefore, children should not be absent needlessly.
 However, children who are contagious to others, have a fever above 100.4°, or are experiencing vomiting or diarrhea should not come to school.
-Additionally, a child must be symptom-free for 24 hours prior to returning to school.
+Additionally, a child must be symptom-free for 24 hours without fever reducing or other medications for these symptoms prior to returning to school.